austinjhunt/bizbuysell-automation/README.md

 ```

 24. Go to General configuration, and click Edit.
 25. Set Memory to 1024MB.
 Set Ephemeral storage to 512MB. (downloaded files likely will not be this large; they are always deleted after download).
 Set Timeout to a value of your choosing; you may want a very long timeout (3 or more minutes) if you are going to be including ten or more users in a multi user mode execution.
 For just one user at a time, 1 minute is probably a safe bet unless their specific batch upload file is massive.
+For reference, 1m30s timed out for multi_user mode with the **five** test users that were provided.
 26. Now you can manually trigger execution of your function using the Test tab.
 Click Test.
 27. Perhaps you want to create a single event for each specific user (named with the corresponding username) formatted in JSON as: